 Speeding and traffic tickets

 A speeding ticket will likely increase your motorcycle insurance cost, whether the violation happened in your car or on your bike.
-In most states, violations will usually fall off your driving record after three years and no longer impact your rate.
+In most states, violations will usually fall off your driving record after three years and no longer impact your motorcycle insurance rate.